 Kiwanis International was founded January 21, 1915, in Detroit, Michigan, by Allen Simpson Browne, a Moose lodge organizer, and Joseph G. Prance, a tailor.
 Kiwanis is an organization devoted to the principle of service; to the advancement of individual, community, and national welfare; and to the strengthening of international goodwill.
 Kiwanis spans the globe, with more than 300,000 members, giving on average $70 million and 6.5 million volunteer hours for community service each year.

-The first organizational meeting of the Kiwanis Club of Bainbridge Island was held on June 3, 1958 at the Martinique Restaurant in Winslow.
-Present from Bainbridge Island were Lou Goller, George Thompson, Walt Woodward, Sam Clarke, Tom Dean and Ed Ulloa, along with Steve Selak and Chuck Reynolds from the Downtown Seattle Kiwanis Club, which was to be the sponsor of the new club.
-Lou Goller was elected President pro-tem.
+The Kiwanis Club of Bainbridge Island was founded over 67 years ago.
+The first organizational meeting took place on June 3, 1958, at the Martinique Restaurant in Winslow.
+Attendees included Lou Goller, George Thompson, Walt Woodward, Sam Clarke, Tom Dean, and Ed Ulloa from Bainbridge Island, along with Steve Selak and Chuck Reynolds from the Downtown Seattle Kiwanis Club, which sponsored the new club.
+Lou Goller was elected President pro tem.

-Another organizational meeting was held on July 8, 1958 at the Coffee Shop Restaurant in Winslow.
-In attendance at this meeting was Ambrose Richards, a Kiwanian since 1919 who was a charter member of the Seattle Club.
-He advised that members “pull together and stick together.”
-It was mentioned by Walt Woodward and seconded by Sam Clarke that the membership fee be set at $10 per member, and that annual dues be established at $24.
+A second meeting was held on July 8, 1958, at the Coffee Shop Restaurant in Winslow, where Ambrose Richards—a Kiwanian since 1919 and a charter member of the Seattle Club—advised members to “pull together and stick together.”
+At this meeting, Walt Woodward proposed a $10 membership fee and $24 annual dues, seconded by Sam Clarke.

 Upcoming events